shauntoomey25/gameframe-docs/04-models.md

 permalink: "models.html"
 ---

 Notes: Our models are still rapidly evolving.
 The attributes listed below are the most stable ones (i.e. they probably won't change).
 Models may gain more attributes as needed.
+Additionally

 --------------------------------------------------